Beijing University of Technology: Graduate and Professional Programs

 The graduate education or studies programs of the university are matched to the needs of the economic construction and social development programs of Beijing and China as a whole.
 It aims to improve educational quality, and consistently optimize and develop the scale, quality, efficiency and structure of graduate education.
 The graduate studies school is the department in which both the graduate studies and scientific research programs are undertaken.

 The School of Higher Professional Education, founded in July 1996, has a staff of more than 120 persons.
 Of the staff, five are professors and 29 are associate professors.
 The four departments are: Basic Course, Information Technology, Engineering Technology, Economics and Management.
 The disciplines include: e-business, computer science and application, internet and office automation, information and telecommunication engineering, telecom and network engineering, information and applied software, financial accounting, environmental engineering, architectural technology, and concise chemistry.
 The school has established laboratories and an intern training base for higher professional education, and built cooperative education programs with Japan, Russia, etc. There are presently more than 1300 students enrolled in the School.

 Rankings

-Beijing University of Technology has been ranked among top 400-500 global universities by Academic Ranking of World Universities 2022, and 643rd globally and 145th in Asia as of 2022 by the US News & World Report Best Global University Ranking.
+As of 2025, Beijing University of Technology has been ranked among top 201-300 global universities by the Academic Ranking of World Universities and 528th globally and 140th in Asia as of 2025 by the US News & World Report Best Global University Ranking.
+It was ranked 475th by the Center for World University Rankings and 176th in the world by the CWTS Leiden Ranking.
+The QS World University Rankings ranked Beijing University of Technology 230th in Asia in 2025.